 The Digital Public Good Alliance Secretariat leads the creation and maintenance of foundational components vital to the DPG ecosystem and facilitates alignment among a community of like-minded organisations in order to advance digital public goods.
-This includes stewarding the DPG Standard and Registry, as well as managing Communities of Practice and other relevant convenings.
-It also leads advocacy efforts that such as highlighting DPGs, creating new financing mechanisms to fill gaps in the DPG ecosystem, and mobilising and aligning funding for existing efforts.
+This includes stewarding and maintaining the DPG Standard and Registry, advocating for the implementation of DPGs, and convening expert communities of practice to work on topics like climate change and disinformation.
+As a members-based alliance, the DPGA brings together creators, implementers, and supporters working towards a shared global vision for DPGs, and coordinates and mobilises resources in priority areas to facilitate a healthy DPG ecosystem, facilitating growth, sustainability, and impact.
 Learn more about what we do here.

 Lucy Harris, Co-Lead